 Department of Defense

-Fakes Badges are used to try and gain access to HQ illegally.
-There are many accounts on the Habbo floor that have created almost-identical groups, and as such, as register has been created to recognize these badges and their owners.
-The owners of these Fake Badges are a threat to the White House and can, therefore, be placed on the Ban on Sight list.
-Furthermore, if you discover a fake badge that is not currently on the below register, please inform the Department of Defense!
+Fakes badges are used to gain illegal access to the White House.
+There are numerous accounts on the Habbo floor that have created almost-identical group badges.
+Due to that reason, a register has been designed to recognize these group badges and their owners.
+The owners of these fake badges pose a threat to the White House and can be placed on the Ban on Sight list.
+Furthermore, if you discover a fake badge that is not currently on the register, please inform the Department of Defense.

 CONDEMNATION OF ILLEGAL WARFARE TREATY